"Does Size Matter?": Why a Helicopter Can't Reach the Same Speed as an Airplane

 Pavel Chupinin, aircraft engine designer at UEC

 The main thrust in gas turbine engines of airplanes and helicopters is created by the rotor.
 The design of such engines is the same, the only difference is how power is extracted.
-In an airplane, it is converted into jet thrust through a nozzle, and in a helicopter, it is transmitted from the turbine to the rotor to create mechanical energy.
+In an airplane, it is converted into jet thrust through a nozzle, while in a helicopter, it is transmitted from the turbine to the rotor to create mechanical energy.

-Earlier, scientists from Tomsk Polytechnic University and the Institute of Thermophysics of the Siberian Branch of the Russian Academy of Sciences developed an algorithm that predicts the sliding length of water droplets on inclined hydrophobic surfaces.
+Previously, scientists from Tomsk Polytechnic University and the Institute of Thermophysics of the Siberian Branch of the Russian Academy of Sciences developed an algorithm that predicts the sliding length of water droplets on inclined hydrophobic surfaces.
 This discovery will help improve anti-icing coatings for airplanes, wind generators, and high-speed trains.

 A compact wind tunnel for studying aircraft icing was created at the ITAM SB RAS